Studying and living in Valencia

-You will live in one of the best student cities in Europe and the world.
-In fact, Valencia was recently named the World Design Capital 2022, European Capital of Smart Tourism 2022, European Capital of Innovation 2022 Finalist and European Green Capital 2024!
+You will live in one of the best cities in Europe and the world for students, elected World Design Capital 2022, European Capital of Smart Tourism 2022, European Capital of Innovation 2022 Finalist and European Green Capital 2024!

 You will study at an international school that is based on Made in Italy, exporting Italian design, creativity and style around the world.

 At the end of your LABA Valencia experience, you will graduate with a Bachelor of Arts (Hons) degree from prestigious British universities, a recognised qualification that is highly valued throughout the world.

 Studying in Valencia will allow you to learn Spanish, a language spoken by almost 567 million people.

 But don’t be afraid… languages are an opportunity for growth, and they will never be an obstacle.